 Skip to main content

-Molecular Observation Network
+Molecular Observation Network (MONet)

 To create data for the database, EMSL is collecting thousands of soil samples from across the continental United States.

 Please consider submitting to a quarterly soil submission call as available.
-We invite national laboratory researchers, academic researchers, citizen scientists, and undergraduate and graduate students from universities to participate.
+We invite national laboratory researchers, academic researchers, citizen scientists, undergraduate and graduate students from universities to participate.

 There is no cost for participation other than submitting samples.
 EMSL is covering the cost of the analyses, and you will receive more than 20 different advanced data types to use in your research.